ofiwg/libfabric/fabtests/man/fabtests.7.md

 *-B <src_port>*
 : Specifies the port number of the local endpoint, overriding the default.

+*-C <num_connections>*
+: Specifies the number of simultaneous connections or communication endpoints to the server.

 *-P <dst_port>*
 : Specifies the port number of the peer endpoint, overriding the default.